openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

     - “What” defined as requirements with identifiers
     - Can be seen as a datasheet
 - User Manual
+    - For CVA6 integrators and users: HW, SW, ASIC, FPGA… viewpoints
 	- Includes more details than the requirement specification
-    - For CVA6 integrators and users: HW, SW, ASIC, FPGA… viewpoints
+    - Includes among others: list of parameters of the configurations, list of CSRs, supported RISC-V instructions, interfaces...
 - Design document
     - Explains the “How”: design choices…
     - Useful for verification, maintenance, next projects and certain certification schemes